RV Standards & Campsite Conduct Policies

 G. Antennas and Satellite Dishes.
 Campers must abide by the following standards regarding the installation of any exterior satellite dish or antenna (collectively “Reception Device”) on Camper’s RV.
 No Reception Device may be installed on the Campsite, other than on the RV:

-- In order to maintain an attractive Resort, Campers are strongly urged to rely on only indoor broadcast devices like cable T.V., internet and/or fiber optics, as opposed to installing an outdoor reception device.
+- Service.
+In order to maintain an attractive Resort, Campers are strongly urged to rely on only indoor broadcast devices like cable T.V., internet, and/or fiber optics, as opposed to installing an outdoor reception device.
 Cable television service is available through the local service provider.

-- Other than for television, all other antennas (including, but not limited to, ham radio and CB antennas) are not permitted in the Resort.
+- No other Antennas.
+Other than for television, all other antennas (including, but not limited to, ham radio and CB antennas) are not permitted in the Resort.